-Keto gingerbread cupcakes with a sugar-free salted caramel frosting - a finger-licking-good treat suitable for sugar free, gluten free and low carb diets.Â
+Keto gingerbread cupcakes with a sugar-free salted caramel frosting - a finger-licking-good treat suitable for sugar free, gluten free and low carb diets.

-Gingerbread cupcakes?
-With lashings of salted caramel frosting?
+Keto gingerbread muffins?
+Turned into cupcakes with lashings of salted caramel frosting?
 Ooooooh, yessssss.
 Im going for full-on decadence with this one.

-First, the spices.
-Ginger, cinnamon and nutmeg.
-Think of all those wonderful festive scents that will waft around your kitchen while these babies are in the oven!
 And while the cupcakes taste wonderfully moist, soft and totally satisfying on their own with that extra kick the spices lend, the frosting turns it up another notch.

 Salted caramel frosting!
 So addictive you could eat it with a spoon.
 I did, actually, under the pretence that I had to taste whether it was JUST RIGHT.
 Amazingly, it just kept getting righter.
 I did it for you, dear reader, in the name of recipe testing.
 My job does have its perks.